-The key to success is that you must make this recipe in two stages as the coconut ice must rest for at least 8 hours (overnight will do) to set and harden.
-The following day cut the coconut ice into small bite size pieces before dipping them into tempered chocolate.
-I dipped mine only halfway into the chocolate as I liked the contrasting effect of the chocolate and white, the choice is yours if you want to cover yours completely, you will just need more chocolate.
+I originally made these for Mother’s Day, but there are plenty of other occasions and reasons to make these fabulous little morsels.
+I have flavoured mine with mint, but if you prefer them plain, then exchange the mint for vanilla extract instead.
+The key to their success is that you must make this recipe in two stages, because the coconut ice needs to rest for at least 8 hours (overnight is ideal) to set and harden, before it is cut into small bite-sized pieces the next day and dipped in tempered chocolate.
+I dip mine only halfway into the chocolate as I like the contrasting effect of the chocolate and white, but the choice is yours, so if you want to cover yours completely, you will just need to temper more chocolate.

-- 1 tin condensed milk (397g)
+- 1 x 397g can condensed milk

 - 350g icing sugar

-- 1tsp peppermint extract
+- 1 teaspoon peppermint extract

-- 250g 70% dark chocolate, chopped into small pieces
+- 250g dark chocolate (at least 70% cocoa solids), chopped into small pieces